mrousavy/nitro/docs/docs/troubleshooting.md

 First, make sure you meet the [minimum requirements](minimum-requirements) for Nitro.

+## Ask for help

+If you want to ask for help, join our [Margelo Community Discord](https://margelo.com/discord).

 ## Build error

 If your app fails to build after installing Nitro or a library powered by Nitro, make sure to post full build logs: